-The Chan Lab will be opening Summer 2021 in the Georgia Tech-Emory Department of Biomedical Engineering!
-Using core concepts from drug delivery, biomaterials development, and chemical biology, we will engineer technologies to study, detect, and manage infections, inflammation, and microbiome health.
+The Chan Lab is located in the Georgia Tech-Emory Department of Biomedical Engineering!
+Using core concepts from drug delivery, biomaterials development, and chemical biology, we engineer technologies to study, detect, and manage infections, inflammation, and microbiome health.

 I received my B.S. in Biomedical Engineering from Georgia Tech in 2009 and my Ph.D. in Bioengineering from the University of Washington in 2015.
 I pursued my graduate training in Suzie Pun’s lab, where I developed peptide-functionalized polymers to promote blood clotting for trauma applications.
 As a postdoctoral researcher in Sangeeta Bhatia’s lab at the Massachusetts of Institute of Technology, I engineered nanoscale materials to interface with microbial pathogens and the infected tissue microenvironment for rapid pathogen identification and antimicrobial therapies.
 My work is funded by an NIH K99/R00 Pathway to Independence Award.